MarkPearlCoZa/Blog_General/_posts/2016-07-26-Revised-three-stages-of-programming.md

 #### Stage 1 - Make it work

 This is the first stage I typically go through when coding a solution.
 I think of it as the problem solving stage.
-When I am at this stage I'm still feeling around the problem or a subset of the problem.
-I'm not worried about naming things right.
-In fact, I often purposely pick 'bad' names ([see my article on stages of naming](http://blog.markpearl.co.za/Four-Stages-Of-Naming)).
-I'm also not worried overly worried about encapsulation - I'm happy to have big chunks of code mashed together.
+When I'm at this stage I'm still feeling around the problem or a subset of the problem.
+I'm not worried about naming things right, in fact, I often purposely pick 'bad' names ([see my article on stages of naming](http://blog.markpearl.co.za/Four-Stages-Of-Naming)).
+I'm also not overly worried about encapsulation - I'm happy to have big chunks of code mashed together.
 In essence, I'm focussed on one thing - getting the "code to work".

 Now don't get me wrong, that doesn't mean I write the entire application all at once as a huge mess.
+That would be a bad idea.
 I'm most probably using TDD, which means I'm still working with small subsets of the whole problem.
 But in that subset I'm not phased about 'breaking the rules' a bit.

 If I have done my job right, typically I have achieved my goal of "making it work" when my failing test suddenly passes.
 At that point I move onto stage 2.